New and replacement public toilets

 Clean, safe and accessible public toilets play a major role in the liveability of our City for residents and visitors.
 Public toilets, particularly near high-activity places such as public transport, parks, playgrounds, sports grounds and the foreshore encourage locals and visitors to spend more time in our public spaces.

 Well-located public toilets can boost footfall and encourage people to spend a longer period in shopping precincts.
-This is invaluable to our traders who are continuing to recover from the economic impacts of COVID-19.
-The new toilets are in line with recommendations from Council's Public Toilet Plan 2013-23 and the locations were selected after a thorough review and in consultation with key stakeholders where required.
+The new toilets and upgraded facilities are in line with recommendations from Council's Public Toilet Plan 2023-33.
 We believe these locations are optimal for their contribution to a sustainable, accessible, equitable community important to the functioning of our City.

 The impact